-or, the College shall formulate and issue a formal solicitation for the totality of such annual requirements, and shall, as a result of such solicitation, establish a requirements contract naming one or more qualified providers, for the provision of the required goods or services.
+Or, the College shall formulate and issue a formal solicitation for the totality of such annual requirements, and shall, as a result of such solicitation, establish a requirements contract naming one or more qualified providers, for the provision of the required goods or services.

 This rule is intended to apply to all goods, services, client services, public improvements, public works, maintenance, repair, supplies, and all other College requirements.
-Its purpose is to ensure that the College does not intentionally or inadvertently exceed the College's formal competitive procurement threshold requirement of \$100,000 without good cause and without the approval of its Local Contract Review Board, and that compliance with other statutory requirements invoked by the formal competitive procurement threshold requirements (such as prevailing wage rates, maximizing competition, minority contracting and reporting requirements, and the like), are not avoided.
-As the Cumulative Awards of Small Contracts Rule is not an exemption from the competitive procurement requirements of law, the College has determined that findings of fact are not required.
+Its purpose is to ensure that the College does not intentionally or inadvertently exceed the College's formal competitive procurement threshold requirement of \$150,000 without good cause.
+As Special Procurements may result in a series of Contracts over time or for multiple projects, and the Cumulative Awards of Small Contracts Rule is not an exemption from the competitive procurement requirements of law, the College has determined that findings of fact are not required.